Computer screen displaying command prompt with network ping commands and timeout results.

 Infrastructure Complexity

-Infrastructure Complexity: The diversity and interdependency of technology systems under management, including on-premises servers, hybrid cloud environments, legacy application dependencies, multi-site networking, and specialized industry hardware like point-of-sale systems or medical devices.
+Infrastructure Complexity: The diversity and interdependency of technology systems under management, including on-premises servers, hybrid cloud environments, legacy application dependencies, multi-site networking, and specialized industry hardware.

 Compliance and Security Requirements